In What Direction Will VBI Vaccines Inc.'s (NASDAQ:VBIV) Stock Goes From Here? - The Dwinnex

-VBI Vaccines Inc. (NASDAQ: VBIV) closed the day trading at $0.37 up 1.08% from the previous closing price of $0.36.
-In other words, the price has increased by $+0.0039 from its previous closing price.
-On the day, 624420 shares were traded.
-VBIV stock price reached its highest trading level at $0.3841 during the session, while it also had its lowest trading level at $0.3600.
+The closing price of VBI Vaccines Inc. (NASDAQ: VBIV) was $0.31 for the day, down -9.02% from the previous closing price of $0.34.
+In other words, the price has decreased by -$0.0304 from its previous closing price.
+On the day, 1757234 shares were traded.
+VBIV stock price reached its highest trading level at $0.3490 during the session, while it also had its lowest trading level at $0.3029.

 Will You Miss Out On This Growth Stock Boom?